ncsl/seek/README.md

 0. Setup your raw data directory for your patient to be read in:

+    * study_name/
+        - /raw/
-    * /patient_id/
+            - /patient_id/
+                - /premri/
-        - /mri/
+                - /postct/
-        - /ct/
+                - /acpc/ (optional)

     For more details, see BIDS: https://bids.neuroimaging.io/

-1. (Optional) Setup data directory for your patient in FreeSurfer format:
+0. Patient in FreeSurfer format explained:

     * /patient_id = The subject directory for data ran through FS (e.g. "umf001")
         - /mri/ = Includes the mri-derived image transformations, including the original mri image volume.